ashvardanian/StringZilla/README.md

 Moreover, it handles the unaligned head and the tails of the `target` buffer separately, ensuring that writes in big copies are always aligned to cache-line boundaries.
 That's true for both AVX2 and AVX-512 backends.

-StringZilla also contains "drafts" of smarter, but less efficient algorithms, that minimize the number of unaligned loads, perfoming shuffles and permutations.
+StringZilla also contains "drafts" of smarter, but less efficient algorithms, that minimize the number of unaligned loads, performing shuffles and permutations.
 That's a topic for future research, as the performance gains are not yet satisfactory.

 > § Reading materials.